 The MDCP Director forwards all of the eligible applications, along with all related materials, to the merit review panel of at least three senior ITA managers.
-This panel is chaired by the OPCM Director and typically includes three other members, one each from MAS, MAC, and the Commercial Service.
+This panel is chaired by the OPCM Director.
+The panel includes one other I&A member and at least one GM member.
+At their discretion, the selecting official may ask GM to designate, instead of one panel member, two panel members.
+If GM designates two panel members upon request, one must be from the ranks of GM's U.S. and Foreign Commercial Service unit, and one not from within the U.S. and Foreign Commercial Service unit.
 Panel members are office directors or higher.